 Codes of Practice describe the operational procedures that the University uses to deliver teaching and learning, and supporting services.
-Codes of Practice of particular interests to applicants and students are:
+Codes of Practice of particular interest to applicants and students are:

 Outlines the application and admissions processes, including deadlines and some relevant URLs.
 The Code also includes the process for the review of any unsuccessful application, as well as specific guidance on transferring registration from another Higher Education Institution (HEI).

-Guidance on eligibility and the grounds for Academic Appeals, as well as the rules for each stage of the appeals process.
-Appendices set out the potential Academic Appeal Committee Hearing stage and evidence requirements.
+Guidance on eligibility and the grounds for Academic Appeals, as well as an explanation of each stage of the process.
+An appendix sets out the procedure at an Academic Appeal Committee hearing.

 Explains the procedure for students raising concerns or complaints about the University.
 The Code outlines the stages of the process and gives direction as to how the policy is to be applied.
-A section describes mediation, an alternative option in seeking to resolve complaints.
+There is reference to mediation, an alternative option in seeking to resolve complaints.

 Contains stage-by-stage information on monitoring student attendance, as well as the expectations of a student with respect to attendance and diligence including timescales.
 It also discusses some of the options available to staff in looking to resolve problems related to attendance or diligence.

 Sets out the expectations of postgraduate researchers as well as supervisory teams and Schools, in terms of the support and monitoring that is to be provided to students, as well as the responsibilities of the students themselves.
 This includes detailed information on the level of supervision and dealing with absence.